 Maxine shot an anxious glance inside.
 “Well listen, let me get back inside to my husband.”

 “Of course.
-I hope he feels better.”
+I pray he feels better.”

 “Thank you.
 I’m sure he’ll be okay.
 Go ahead and look around if you want.
-There’s not much to see but I suppose from your point of view as a writer the world is a little more interesting.”
+There’s not much to see but I suppose from your point of view as a writer the world is more interesting.”

 “I hope to write it that way.”